vpnhood/VpnHood/README.md

 * Easily Embed into your .NET app
 * Extendable User Management via REST API
 * Component-based via Nuget packages
-* Just open the solution with Visual Studio and build
+* Open the solution with Visual Studio and build

 ### IPv6 Support
 VpnHood supports IPv6, but in Windows, you need to be already on the IPv6 network, so all your network traffic will be tunneled through VpnHood.